Getting an Interview

 I applied online – interviewed at MetLife in October 2012.

-I applied through other source and the process took 2 months – interviewed at MetLife in January 2012.
+I applied through other source.
+The process took 2+ months – interviewed at MetLife (Tampa, FL) in January 2012.

 One of the major issues with a company that has high turnover is that the hiring managers frequently lack the experience to conduct a proper interview.
 Having managed sales people before, I was shocked at the simplicity of the process.
 Truly made me feel that they were just looking for bodies and not interested in my actual experience or abilities.